 It's a Ukrainian Mushroom Soup.
 After you take the first sip of it, you'll instantly feel cozy and warm.
 Classic autumn soup with a ton of flavor.

-And if you love rich mushroom soups, also try my Hungarian Style Mushroom Soup and Mushroom and Cheese Soup.
+And if you love rich mushroom soups, also try my Hungarian Style Mushroom Soup.

 Ukrainian Mushroom Soup

 As we're moving closer into the fall weather, there are certain types of recipes that warm my heart and soul more than others.

 I'm talking about soups...creamy (but sometimes not), flavorful and comforting.

 ...the soups, that won't take long to prepare;

 ...the soups that will keep you full and fueled for hours.